steveendow/ALVibeCodeBenchmarks/SupportPlans/Business Central Support Plan PTE PRD v1.03.md

 The Plan No. field will be a link to open the Support Plan card page and display the selected Support Plan record.

-# Support Plan card page
+# Support Plan Card Page

 This is a Business Central "card page" that allows a user to enter a new support plan for an existing Business Central customer.